 Alex Jeffers’ “A Portrait in India Ink by Harry Clarke” is as gorgeous as the picture to which the title refers, limning a young man’s sexual awakening in the fascinating lights of a migraine aura.

 —Claire Humphrey, reviewing Where Thy Dark Eye Glances for Ideomancer

 Frogs peeped and croaked.
 Crickets chirped.
 Mosquitos whined.
 Ripples smacked against the rowboat’s hull and drops dripped off the blades of the oars Rory held up out of the water, raised and poised like a soaring bird’s wings—I couldn’t really see them but that’s how I imagined it.
 I couldn’t really see Rory but I knew what he looked like.
 There were more stars in the sky than a city boy was used to, millions more, but no moon.
 Some kind of music floated across the water from the party but all I could make out was bass.
 “Watch for it,” Rory said.

 A contemporary dark fantasy narrated by a teenager on lakeside summer holiday with his two dads.
-Forthcoming in Bad Seeds: Evil Progeny, an anthology edited by Steve Berman, to be published by Prime Books in July 2013.
+First published in Bad Seeds: Evil Progeny, an anthology edited by Steve Berman, Prime Books, July 2013.

 A Man Not of Canaan

 “Of course,” said my friend the foreign magician.
 “Aren’t you?”